Compliance

 Getting classification wrong can be expensive:

-• Back pay for unpaid overtime, potentially going back two years (three years for willful violations)
+• Back pay for unpaid overtime, which may go back two years, or potentially three years for willful violations, depending on specific circumstances.

 Best Practices for Employers